KeyValueSoftwareSystems/action-ecr-image-scan/README.md

 ## Pre-requisites

 To use this action, ensure that you have the AWS CLI installed and properly configured in your runner environment.
-Additionally, make sure you provide the required AWS credentials with the necessary permissions to access and scan the ECR image..
+Additionally, make sure you provide the required AWS credentials with the necessary permissions to access and scan the ECR image.Also make sure to disable scan on push to the ecr repository.

 ## Description